 What does it take to run a Business?
 A true entrepreneur sees challenges as possibilities and opportunities on the way, and creating a business is a natural step.
 Defining and analyzing the building blocks of your business offers variables and context for sharpening the saw.
 This descriptive model comes from the best Business Model Meta-Boek I came across in years: “Business Model Generation” it offers a field-tested frame-work with building blocks to analyze current ventures and create sustainable new ones.

-1. Customer Segments (CS) An organisation serves one or several Customer Segments.
+[Abstract from the book Business Model Generation]1.
+Customer Segments (CS) An organisation serves one or several Customer Segments.

 [Mass market, Niche Market, Segmented, Diversified, Multi-sided platforms (or multi-sided markets)]